In doing my research on this particular herb I found it to be one of the more interesting ones.

 Chronic venous insufficiency

-European herbal doctors have used Butchers Broom for centuries to alleviate constipation and excess water retention.
+European herbal doctors have used Butchers Broom for centuries.
+To ease constipation and excess water retention.

 Ointments and suppositories including Butchers Broom are typically used for hemorrhoids.